FMburger/CSharp-100DaysOfCode/README.md

 #### Step by step
 1. Create an ASP.NET Core MVC project
 2. Delete HomeController.cs in the Controllers folder and Home in the Views folder
-3. Create ProductController  under the Controllers folder
+3. Add a new controller "ProductController"
 4. Create a product class
 5. Update a product class
   > public string Id {get; set;}